....from diagnosis to a cure!

 All of these appointments may seem daunting, but they are important.
 We are here to provide support, so please do not hesitate to contact us.

-The Fight Fund and MDUK would strongly recommend reaching out to your local Neuromuscular Care Advisor.
-You can see a list of them HERE.
+We would strongly recommend reaching out to your local Neuromuscular Care Advisor.
+You can see a list of them on the MDUK website HERE.
 If you would like any help with making this connection please do contact us and we will be happy to help.
 Having a Care Advisor really does help take some of the stress away from families, as they can help co-ordinate and support.